 Please call the office to discuss your project prior to application!
 800-677-2612 or 217-774-3986

 Systems less than 10 kW AC rated nameplate capacity qualify for Shelby Electric’s Net Metering Program.

 In this program, your main meter is replaced with a “Net Meter” which reads three things: Delivered kWh (what we send to you), Received kWh (what you send to us), and Net kWh (the difference of these two).
 At the end of each billing period, we bill you for Net kWh.

 If the Net is negative at the end of our billing cycle, meaning you have produced more than you used during that time, we will credit those kilowatt-hours to you at the average market price for that billing period.
 That dollar amount of “credit” is banked on your account.
 Banked credits will roll forward month to month throughout the annual period and may be used to offset energy-related charges.
 Banked credits cannot offset the facility charge, state tax, or ancillary charges (such as security lights).
 At the end of the annual period, any remaining credit will be lost.
 The annual period ends and restarts with your April bill.

-QF systems allow large accounts to utilize a greater amount of self-generated power as it’s needed.
-Unlike net metering projects which offset kWhs during the billing period, QFs utilize generated power in “real-time”.
+QF systems allow large accounts to utilize a greater amount of self-generated power as it is needed.
+Unlike net metering projects which offset kWhs during the billing period, QFs utilize generated power in "real-time"

-Prior to installation, member’s must choose one of two options for their QF system:
+Prior to installation, member must choose one of two options below for their QF system:

 - A Standard QF system will track all kilowatt hours generated over what the member is using at each five-minute interval.
 All over-generated kilowatt hours are contracted through Shelby Electric’s power provider, Prairie Power Inc (PPI).